sakshamian/QuickSplit-FE/README.md

 ## Introduction

-SplitIt is a Flutter application designed to simplify the management of shared expenses.
+Quicksplit is a Flutter application designed to simplify the management of shared expenses.
 It enables users to create groups, manage expenses, track debts, and settle payments manually with ease.
 SplitIt is built with a focus on simplicity, security, and user-friendly experience, catering to a wide range of use cases like shared household expenses, trips, friendly expenses, and events.

 ## Features Overview